oess/django-caddstat/README.rst

 ------------

 Contributions are welcome as a pull request.
 Do not forget to add yourself to the AUTHORS file.
-Learn more about GitHub `pull requests <https://help.github.com/articles/using-pull-requests>`_.
+Learn more about GitHub `pull requests <https://help.github.com/articles/using-pull-requests>`_ or read this guide abou the GitHub `workflow <http://guides.github.com/overviews/flow/>`_.
 All contributions are subject the same `license <https://github.com/oess/django-caddstat/blob/master/LICENSE>`_ as CADD Stat.
 To create suitable development environment in a virtualenv run ``pip install -r requirements.txt``.
 Please run the test suite before submitting a pull request::